-The School District's combined total net position reflects aggregated total liabilities and deferred inflow balances which exceed combined total asset and deferred outflow balances by \$76.9 million on June 30, 2023.
-Because the net pension liability and the net OPEB liabilities as required by GASB 68 and GASB 75, respectively, are included in the long-term liabilities, the result is a negative net position (net deficit)

-for both fiscal years.
-Recognizing the School District's proportionate share of these liabilities and the related deferred inflows and outflows adds a net liability to the government-wide financial statements in the amount of \$167.8 million for 2023.
-The future liabilities will be funded by the taxing authority of the school district.
+The School District's combined total net deficit reflects aggregated total liabilities and deferred inflow balances which exceed combined total asset and deferred outflow balances by \$60.5 million on June 30, 2024.
+Because the net pension liabilities and the net OPEB liabilities, as required by GASB 68 and GASB 75, respectively, are included in the School District's long-term liabilities, the result is a negative net position (net deficit) for both fiscal years.
+Recognizing the School District's proportionate share of these liabilities and the related deferred inflows and outflows of resources adds a net liability to the governmentwide financial statements in the amount of \$161.9 million for 2024.
+The future liabilities will be funded by the taxing authority of the School District.